Gangarajusowmya/Active-Directory-Lab/README.md

 ![image alt](https://github.com/Gangarajusowmya/Active-Directory-Lab/blob/a5f1ed310b476446bb3c6cf552d897c66f02d872/Screenshot%202026-06-08%20115138.png)
 In this step, I opened Active Directory Users and Computers and navigated to the “Delivery Projects” Organizational Unit inside my custom “Sowmya IT Services” structure.
 I created a security group named Projects and added three user accounts: Project Coordinator, Project Engineer, and Project Manager.
 This screenshot shows the Projects group properties window where I added the Project Coordinator account.
 This confirms that the group and user accounts were successfully created and assigned to the correct OU for future project-related permissions and role management.
 ![image alt](https://github.com/Gangarajusowmya/Active-Directory-Lab/blob/d3757b5a9ef1128c98c5097e2301f41788549242/Screenshot%202026-06-08%20115927.png)
+In this step, I opened Active Directory Users and Computers and navigated to the “Delivery Projects” Organizational Unit inside my custom “Sowmya IT Services” structure.
+I created a security group named Projects and added three user accounts: Project Coordinator, Project Engineer, and Project Manager.
+This screenshot shows the Projects group properties window with all three members listed, confirming that the group and user accounts were successfully created and assigned to the correct OU for future project-related permissions and role management.